-Do you struggle choosing what pillow to use for a good nights sleep?
+Do you struggle choosing the best pillows to use for a good nights sleep?

 You are not alone, there are so many factors in choosing the perfect pillow.
 If you go for the wrong one you could exacerbate neck and shoulder tension and give you headaches.